lathe/lathe-ordinals-for-racket/README.md

 To install it from source, run `raco pkg install --deps search-auto` from the `lathe-ordinals-lib/` directory.

-[Documentation for Lathe Ordinals for Racket](http://docs.racket-lang.org/lathe-ordinals/index.html) is available at the Racket documentation website, and it's maintained in the `lathe-comforts-doc/` directory.
+[Some sparse documentation for Lathe Ordinals for Racket](http://docs.racket-lang.org/lathe-ordinals/index.html) is available at the Racket documentation website, and it's maintained in the `lathe-ordinals-doc/` directory.